Sports Medicine – FAQ

 What schools does Jacksonville Orthopaedic institute provide Sports Medicine Coverage for?

-Having an ATC on campus during athletic activities allows for a quicker response time to emergency situations, better communication between coaches and medical personnel, and more consistency of athletes care.
+Having an ATC on campus during athletic activities allows for a quicker response time to emergency situations.
+It also facilitates better communication between coaches and medical personnel, and more consistency of athletes care.

 They work in college and university settings, occupational health, military, physician extender, professional sports, rehabilitation clinics, and industrial health facilities.